lschoe/mpyc/docs/demos.rst

 aes.py
 ------

-This demo implements the `AES block cipher <https://en.wikipedia.org/wiki/Advanced_Encryption_Standard>`_ such that AES encryptions and decryptions can be performed as a multiparty computation.
+This demo implements a threshold version of the `AES block cipher <https://en.wikipedia.org/wiki/Advanced_Encryption_Standard>`_ such that AES encryptions and decryptions can be performed as a multiparty computation.
 The MPyC program is designed to follow the high-level specification of AES rather closely, without sacrificing performance too much.

 We use the secure type ``mpc.SecFld(256)`` to represent the state of the AES algorithm.
-By defintion, MPyC will pick the lexicographically first irreducible degree-8 polynomial over :math:`\mathbb{F}_2` to construct the finite field of order 256, which coincides with the choice made for the AES polynomial.
+By definition, MPyC will pick the lexicographically first irreducible degree-8 polynomial over :math:`\mathbb{F}_2` to construct the finite field of order 256, which coincides with the choice made for the AES polynomial.